Your browser doesn't support javascript.

 RESUMO

-BACKGROUND AND AIMS: Computer-aided diagnosis (CADx) for optical diagnosis of colorectal polyps is thoroughly investigated.
-However, studies on human-artificial intelligence (AI) interaction are lacking.
-Aim was to investigate endoscopists' trust in CADx by evaluating whether communicating a calibrated algorithm confidence improved trust.
+BACKGROUND AND AIMS: Computer-aided diagnosis (CADx) for the optical diagnosis of colorectal polyps is thoroughly investigated.
+However, studies on human-artificial intelligence interaction are lacking.
+Our aim was to investigate endoscopists' trust in CADx by evaluating whether communicating a calibrated algorithm confidence score improved trust.
 METHODS: Endoscopists optically diagnosed 60 colorectal polyps.
 Initially, endoscopists diagnosed the polyps without CADx assistance (initial diagnosis).
-Immediately afterwards, the same polyp was again shown with CADx prediction; either only a prediction (benign or pre-malignant) or a prediction accompanied by a calibrated confidence score (0-100).
-A confidence score of 0 indicated a benign prediction, 100 a (pre-)malignant prediction.
-In half of the polyps CADx was mandatory, for the other half CADx was optional.
+Immediately afterward, the same polyp was again shown with a CADx prediction: either only a prediction (benign or premalignant) or a prediction accompanied by a calibrated confidence score (0-100).
+A confidence score of 0 indicated a benign prediction, 100 a (pre)malignant prediction.
+In half of the polyps, CADx was mandatory, and for the other half, CADx was optional.
 After reviewing the CADx prediction, endoscopists made a final diagnosis.
-Histopathology was used as gold standard.
-Endoscopists' trust in CADx was measured as CADx prediction utilization; the willingness to follow CADx predictions when the endoscopists initially disagreed with the CADx prediction.
+Histopathology was used as the gold standard.
+Endoscopists' trust in CADx was measured as CADx prediction utilization: the willingness to follow CADx predictions when the endoscopists initially disagreed with the CADx prediction.
 RESULTS: Twenty-three endoscopists participated.
-Presenting CADx predictions increased the endoscopists' diagnostic accuracy (69.3% initial vs 76.6% final diagnosis, p<0.001).
-The CADx prediction was utilized in 36.5% (n=183/501) disagreements.
-Adding a confidence score led to a lower CADx prediction utilization, except when the confidence score surpassed 60.
-A mandatory CADx decreased CADx prediction utilization compared to an optional CADx.
-Appropriate trust, utilizing correct or disregarding incorrect CADx predictions was 48.7% (n=244/501).
-CONCLUSIONS: Appropriate trust was common and CADx prediction utilization was highest for the optional CADx without confidence scores.
-These results express the importance of a better understanding of human-AI interaction.
+Presenting CADx predictions increased the endoscopists' diagnostic accuracy (69.3% initial vs 76.6% final diagnosis, P < .001).
+The CADx prediction was used in 36.5% (n = 183 of 501) disagreements.
+Adding a confidence score led to lower CADx prediction utilization, except when the confidence score surpassed 60.
+Mandatory CADx decreased CADx prediction utilization compared to optional CADx.
+Appropriate trust-using correct or disregarding incorrect CADx predictions-was 48.7% (n = 244 of 501).
+CONCLUSIONS: Appropriate trust was common, and CADx prediction utilization was highest for the optional CADx without confidence scores.
+These results express the importance of a better understanding of human-artificial intelligence interaction.

 2.